 We only have a very small number of bottles of this fortified wine.

 RRP:$90 (SOLD OUT)

 Domaine de la Loue La Brute 2018

-The wine was bottled is August 2019 with any fining, filtration or addition of any sulphur.
+The wine was bottled in August 2019 without any fining, filtration or addition of any sulphur.

 RRP: $47 (SOLD OUT)